HOME

 Damages pavers: Creates a wet environment which is particularly harmful for wood and brick pavers, as well as stone.
 Camac Street, The Wood Street, between Walnut and Locust completely rotted away due to concrete foundation under a sand layer, as well as the type of wood.
 Black locust, Osage Orange, or another water-tolerant species of tree should be used or at least experimented with.

-Increases Health & Safety concerns: creates conditions that breed MOSQUITOES
+Increases Health & Safety concerns: Creates conditions that breed mosquitoes

 http://www.zerowasteamerica.org/Images/j0115834.gif RESTORATION REPORTS AND EXAMPLES: